thomasWeise/aitoa/book/metaheuristics/common/README.md

 ### Anytime Algorithms {#sec:anytimeAlgorithm}

-\text.block{definition}{anytimeAlgorithm}{An *anytime algorithm* is an algorithm which can produce an approximate result during almost any time of its execution.}
+\text.block{definition}{anytimeAlgorithm}{An *anytime algorithm* is an algorithm which can provide an approximate result during almost any time of its execution.}

 All metaheuristics &ndash; and many other optimization and machine learning methods &ndash; are anytime algorithms&nbsp;[@BD1989STDPP2].
 The idea behind anytime algorithms is that they start with (potentially bad) guess about what a good solution would be.
 During their course, they try to improve their approximation quality, by trying to produce better and better candidate solutions.
-At any point in time, we can extract the current best guess about the optimum.
+At any point in time, we can extract the current best guess about the optimum (and stop the optimization process if we want to).
 This fits to the optimization situation that we have discussed in [@sec:terminationCriterion]:
 We often cannot find out whether the best solution we currently have is the globally optimal solution for the given problem instance or not, so we simply continue trying to improve upon it until a *termination criterion* tells us to quit, e.g., until the time is up.